Interstate 84 in Connecticut: Route description

 After the bridge, US 44 leaves, the name of the highway changes to the Lieutenant Brian L. Aselton Memorial Highway, and I-84 meets the Route 2 expressway, which provides access to the southeastern suburbs of Hartford.
 As I-84 passes the northern end of the Route 15 expressway, it inherits the Wilbur Cross Highway name for the rest of its length.
 From 1968 until 1984, the I-84 designation ended here, and the highway became I-86 for the rest of its length, as I-84 was once planned to be built east toward Providence, Rhode Island.
 I-84 intersects one of the remnants of the abandoned project, I-384, as part of a 3 mi series of complex interchanges in Manchester including the end of the US 6 concurrency at exit 60, and a connection to the only built as originally planned portion of I-291 at exit 61.

 Beyond Manchester, I-84 climbs steadily from the Connecticut River Valley and passes through the Tolland County towns of Vernon, Tolland, and Willington.
 Junctions in Tolland and Willington connect to Connecticut Route 195 and Connecticut Route 32, respectively, both providing access to the main campus of the University of Connecticut in Storrs, Connecticut, south toward Windham.

 North of Willington, I-84 briefly enters the Windham County town of Ashford and reenters Tolland County in the town of Union.
 After exit 74 (Route 171), I-84 crosses the Massachusetts state line.

 History

 New York to Hartford to Massachusetts (1961-1968)

 I-84 opened in stages from the New York State Line in Danbury starting in 1961, finally connecting to Hartford in 1969.
 In Hartford, I-84 crossed the Bulkeley Bridge and continued towards Sturbridge, MA, along the existing Wilbur Cross Highway, matching I-84's present alignment.

-Between 1968, and 1984 however, I-84 was reassigned to a proposed freeway to connect Hartford to Providence, RI.
+Between 1968 and 1984, I-84 was reassigned to a proposed freeway to connect Hartford to Providence, RI.
 The segment northeast of Hartford was redesignated as I-86.
 In 1984, the freeway to Providence was cancelled, and I-84 reverted to its current ailignment.
 Some isolated stretches of freeway built towards Providence were reassigned to other route numbers.